One Main Reason Why New Years Resolutions Fail

 Once the decision is made, the real questions begin:

-What will you do when things get uncomfortable or complicated?
+- What will I do when it gets uncomfortable or complicated?

 Most resolutions collapse by the end of January not just because people lack discipline, but because they were never prepared for what change demands in practice.

-Instead, people focus on an ideal version of themselves—the version with endless energy, clarity, and motivation.
-But that version doesn’t exist yet.
+Instead, people focus on an ideal version of themselves.
+The version with endless energy, clarity, and motivation.
+The version that doesn’t exist yet.

-Without answers to these questions, the first obstacle feels like proof that change is impossible.
-Every setback is treated as failure rather than what it actually is: part of the process.
+Without answers to those questions, the first obstacle feels like proof that change is impossible.
+Every setback gets treated as failure rather than what it actually is: part of the process.

 The Work After Midnight

-People don’t just want improvement; they want transformation.
-They don’t want to go to the gym twice a week—they want a new body.
-They don’t want to write for 20 minutes a day—they want to be a writer.
+People don’t just want improvement.
+They want transformation, but only the surface change, without doing what it actually takes.
+They don’t want to go to the gym twice a week, they want a new body.
+They don’t want to write for twenty minutes a day, they want to be a writer.

 January 1st can mark an intention.
-However, only repeated action makes that intention real.
+But only repeated action makes that intention real.

 FAQ